google-deepmind/mujoco/doc/XMLreference.rst

 Poorly designed meshes can display rendering artifacts.
 In particular, the shadow mapping mechanism relies on having some distance between front and back-facing triangle faces.
 If the faces are repeated, with opposite normals as determined by the vertex order in each triangle, this causes shadow aliasing.
 The solution is to remove the repeated faces (which can be done in MeshLab) or use a better designed mesh.
+Flipped faces are checked by MuJoCo for meshes specified as OBJ or XML and an error message is returned.

 The size of the mesh is determined by the 3D coordinates of the vertex data in the mesh file, multiplied by the components of the :at:`scale` attribute below.
 Scaling is applied separately for each coordinate axis.
 Note that